open-contracting/european-union-support/README.md

 1. In some cases, a form has label keys for each enumeration value.
 If so, fill in `xpath` with the XPath to the attribute, `value` with the enumeration value, `label-key` with the label key, and `numbers` with a pipe-separated list (`|`) of form numbers.
 Follow the order in the PDF templates.

-Once completed, run `rake missing` to see which XML elements and attributes have no key, and which keys have no XML element or attribute and aren't in `ignore.csv`:
+Once completed, run `rake label:missing` to see which XML elements and attributes have no key, and which keys have no XML element or attribute and aren't in `ignore.csv`:

-    rake missing FILES=01,02,03
+    rake label:missing FILES=01,02,03

 Many XPath's are common across forms.
 To copy guidance across forms, run: